Bossa Nova Song: Besame Mucho

 The LEADSHEET Learn The Song

-A summary of the chords provides a general harmonic overview of the piece.
+A piece of music usually consists of melody, harmony and rhythm.
 Along with the melody, the chords of Besame Mucho are summarized in a sheet of music that is as simple as possible, the so-called lead sheet.

-Such representations are often simplified, but are helpful in providing an overview of the most important harmonic and melodic connections of the piece.
-There is often no information about the accompanying rhythm.
+Such representations are often simplified, but helpful in providing an overview of the song.
+There is no information about the accompanying rhythm.
 Knowledge of the most important accompaniment patterns is assumed, in this case a bossa nova or latin accompaniment pattern.

 An analysis of the melody and chords of the piece provides assistance in memorizing a song.
 This may be a bit confusing at first and you can skip the following paragraph if you are not familiar with the terms.
 It may be useful to read the introduction to music theory first.